KasperFranz/AntiAd/README.md

 ## Usage of AntiAd

-~~We monitor the usage of the plugin with [MCStats][MCStatsLink] - this is to help us see which version of AntiAd and what version of Minecraft you  - all this is so we can make sure the plugin is working with your version of Spigot/Bukkit and Minecraft.
-![Usage statistics][stats]~~
-we are using bStats now.
+As of version 2.4.0 we are using bStats to gather usage statistics.